Thailand TDAC for Families and Groups: Children, Email, Passport Details

 Who Needs a Separate Record

-For TDAC planning, treat every non-Thai traveler as a separate record.
+For travelers who are required to submit TDAC, create a separate record for each person.
 That includes children, infants, elderly parents, and travelers in the same booking.
 A family submission groups records for convenience; it does not turn the family into one traveler.

 Before you start, prepare: